tchantchan/Ubports-Onclite-redmi7/README.md

 Bugs:
 -Anbox is buggy, network and gpu aren't working
 -MTP is not working, use sftp
--WiFi may randomly turn off after screen lock

 Download:
 GenomBuntu: from this git repo